 Some were used by the U.S. Air Force for space exploration testing.
 And several came from the Buckshire Corporation.
 Often operating as a supplier, Buckshire bred chimpanzees and leased animals to research labs, as well as those in the entertainment industry.
 Typically, chimpanzees there lived in isolation in standard-sized 5′ x 5′ x 7′ laboratory cages smaller than a shower stall.

 The reason chimpanzees have been exploited by medical research is they are our closest living non-human relatives.
-We share over 98% of our DNA.
+We share over 98% DNA.
 As many experts say, we are 98% chimpanzee and chimpanzees are 98% human.

 In the wild, chimpanzees live in and around the tropical rainforests of Africa where their diets consist of fruits, nuts and young leaves with occasional feasts of meat.
 They are extremely social and live in groups of 30 to 80, a far cry from the isolation chimpanzees endured because of exploitative industries before they found sanctuary at Primarily Primates.